-This section has been written to help parents and students with the important academic decisions that need to be made for the transition from Year 10 to Year 11.
-This information is current for students who will be studying Year 11 courses from October 2022 and Year 12 courses from October 2023.
+This section has been written to help parents and students with the important academic decisions that need to be made ahead of Year 11.
+This information is current for students who will be studying Year 11 courses from October 2023 and Year 12 courses from October 2024.

-One of the greatest strengths of the IB Diploma is the breadth of study students are required to undertake.
+One of the greatest strengths of the IB Diploma is the breadth of study students undertake.

-Students must choose a subject from each of the six (6) Groups, which provides a balanced curriculum.
-While students may elect to study a second subject from the sciences or humanities subjects, and this may sometimes be necessary to satisfy university prerequisites, Scotch College firmly believes that students benefit tremendously from studying a subject in the Arts, and actively recommends this pathway.
+Students must choose a subject from each of the first five groups (1-5) below, and are actively encouraged to choose a subject from the arts as their final subject.
+However, students may elect to study a second subject from the sciences or humanities subjects, especially where it is necessary to satisfy university prerequisites.
+Scotch College firmly believes that students benefit tremendously from studying a subject in the Arts.

 - Group 1: Studies in Language & Literature

 - Group 2: Language Acquisition

 - Group 3: Individuals & Societies

 - Group 4: Sciences